 Wellness – another premium food.
 Comes in grained version and grain free (Wellness Core).
 They also have high percent pure ingredient canned food (chicken, turkey etc).
 I particularly like their 5 fish formula.
 I use Wellness occasionally for rotation.
 I also use their canned food quite often.

-Acana/Orijen– I LOVE this brand.
-It’s made in Canada in their company owned factory, and the ingredients are superb.
+Acana/Orijen– I LOVED this brand UNTIL RECENTLY (approx 2018).
+Its Canadian products are made in Canada in their company owned factory, and the ingredients have been superb.
 Most their formulas are grain free, some do contain oats which is a good grain.
 Orijen is too rich for Pika and would give her terrible gas, so I mostly use Acana.
 I rotate through all of their varieties, never with any issues.
+UNFORTUNATELY, the manufacturer has ventured to the USA with a new factory, introduced lower quality recipes, and altered ingredients in the existing recipes.
+The company is now facing class action lawsuits about their foods containing heavy metals and toxins.
+I’VE PULLED ALL MY DOGS OFF ACANA after noticing increase in tear stains, inconsistent stools and the fact that my dogs don’t seem to enjoy their food anymore.

 Home Cook – I make this meat loaf for the dogs and they LOVE it.
 They love it so much they’re ready to fight for it if I don’t give each dog their own dish.
 I use a flour mix from Essex Cottage Farms in Canada.
 It has been balanced for minerals and essential nutrients, and you add your own meat, eggs, vegetables and fruits.
 I love it because I can play with the recipe for different protein, fat, and fiber contents.